Microfauna: Role

-One particular example of the role of microfauna can be seen in soil, where they are important in the cycling of nutrients in ecosystems.
-Soil microfauna are capable of digesting just about any organic substance, and some inorganic substances.
+Soil microfauna are capable of digesting just about any organic substance and some inorganic substances.
 These organisms are often essential links in the food chain between primary producers and larger species.
-For example, zooplankton are widespread microscopic animals and protists which feed on algae and detritus in the ocean, such as foraminifera.
+For example, zooplankton are widespread microscopic animals and protists that feed on algae and detritus in the ocean, such as foraminifera.

 Microfauna also aid in digestion and other processes in larger organisms.